Vietnam.vn - Nền tảng quảng bá Việt Nam

 What’s remarkable is that despite its enormous mass, this black hole doesn’t absorb gas and dust at the rapid rate of other supermassive black holes.
 Instead, it absorbs matter at a very slow rate, only about 1% of the maximum rate possible for such a black hole.
 Because this black hole doesn’t glow as brightly as other black holes, it remains “dormant” and difficult to detect.

 Even though it is in a "sleeping" state, this black hole can still be detected thanks to its enormous mass.
-The "sleep" of the black hole also provides an opportunity to study the mass and structure of the host galaxy it belongs to.
+The "sleeping" of the black hole also provides an opportunity to study the mass and structure of the host galaxy it belongs to.

 Roberto Maiolino, a member of the research team, said it is possible that these black holes are “born big,” meaning they may have formed large from the start.
 Another possibility is that they go through periods of extreme activity, followed by long periods of rest.

 Maiolino and his team simulated the growth of supermassive black holes in the early universe and found that these black holes can go through periods of “overfeeding.”
-During these periods of overfeeding, black holes grow extremely rapidly, but these periods only last about 5 to 10 million years, after which they “sleep” for tens of millions of years.
+During these periods of “overfeeding,” black holes grow extremely rapidly, but these periods only last about 5 to 10 million years, after which they “sleep” for tens of millions of years.

 “These short bursts allow the black hole to grow rapidly while it spends most of its time dormant,” Maiolino said.
 These black hole dormant periods can last 10 to 20 times longer than the “overfeeding” episodes, which makes black holes in the early universe mostly dormant and difficult to detect.